YaziciBurak/YaziciBurak/README.md

 ###

-<h3 align="left">Hi, I'm Burak Yazıcı, a passionate software developer with a strong interest in technology.
-I'm always eager to learn and continuously improve my skills, exploring new tools and frameworks to stay ahead in the ever-evolving tech landscape.</h3>
+<h3 align="left">Hi, I'm Burak Yazıcı, a software developer passionate about technology.
+I enjoy learning new things and building with different tools and frameworks.</h3>

 <br clear="both">